icbi-lab/IHCount/Workflow.md

 #### Step 2: Training and classification of positively stained cells

 Start Ilastik application and create a project file (*.ilp).
-Use the <b>Pixel Classificator</b> module and annotate the classes (e.g. CD8 positives, tissue, background, nuclei) we want to identify on the IHC image.
+Use the <b>Pixel Classificator</b> module and annotate the classes (e.g. CD8 positives, tissue, background, nuclei) we want to identify on the IHC-image.

 As training data, use a subset of the previously created image tiles.
 For the different classes we used red, blue and green as color codes.
 We created two classifiers: